9 Warning Signs of Ovarian Cysts Most Women Ignore

 2. Abnormal bleeding

-One of the most obvious symptoms of a hormonal problem is spotting that occurs in between your normal periods.
-It’s common for most women to experience this occasionally and not to be of too much worry.
-Conversely, if it’s happening on a regular basis or for a few period cycles, it’s best to visit your gynecologist.
+One of the most obvious symptoms of a hormonal problem is bleeding, according to this study carried out by the Virgen del Camino Hospital in Pamplona, Spain.
+Although it’s common for some women to experience this occasionally, if it’s happening on a regular basis, it’s best to visit your gynecologist.

 3. Pain during intercourse

 Vaginal infections and inflammation are primary reasons why some women experience pain during sexual intercourse.
-But if the problem becomes so persistent that it affects your normal sex life, you need to see a specialist.
-This way, you can rule out any other possibilities, including an ovarian cyst.
+But if the problem becomes so persistent that it affects your normal sex life, it could indicate the presence of ovarian cysts.

 4. Vomiting and nausea